Roe: Sweden

-Smoked and salted cod roe paste known as smörgåskaviar is commonly served as sandwich topping in Sweden.
+Smoked and salted cod roe paste known as smörgåskaviar, typically sold in tubes, is commonly served as a sandwich topping in Sweden.

-Lightly salted roe of the vendace is called Löjrom in Swedish.
+Lightly salted roe of the vendace is called löjrom in Swedish.
 It is naturally orange in colour.
-The most sought after type is Kalix Löjrom from Kalix in the northern Baltic sea.

-Most Löjrom consumed in Sweden is however imported frozen from North America.
+The most sought-after type is Kalix löjrom from Kalix in the northern Baltic sea.
+Most löjrom consumed in Sweden is, however, imported frozen from North America.

-Stenbitsrom, the roe of lumpfish is naturally a bleak unappetizing gray, but is coloured black (to emulate black caviar) or orange (to emulate Löjrom).
-Stenbitsrom sells in much larger volume than Löjrom, but it has two drawbacks: it tastes of little more than its salt and artificial additives, and the colour additives tend to bleed into other parts of the food served with it (such as a boiled egg), or to discolour porcelain dishes.
+Stenbitsrom, the roe of lumpfish, is naturally gray, but is coloured black (to emulate black caviar) or reddish orange (to emulate löjrom).
+The azo dyes used may have negative health impacts, especially for children, and the colour additives also tend to bleed into other foods served with it.
+Azo dyes were typically not legal in Sweden, but were allowed in stenbitsrom as children were considered unlikely to consume significant amounts of it.

-There is also a trend to use more Laxrom (salmon roe), which is a natural orange colour, with a large diameter.
+There is also a trend to use more laxrom (salmon roe), which is a natural orange colour, with a large diameter.